icerpc/icerpc-csharp/README.md

 of your choice.
 For example, you can easily send Protobuf messages over IceRPC as illustrated by the [GreeterProtobuf][protobuf] example.

-Another option—and the most common option—is to use [Slice][slice] to define the contract between your clients and servers.
+Another option—and the most common choice—is to use [Slice][slice] to define the contract between your clients and servers.

 ## Slice